-The participants will visit, accompanied by their trainer, a health centre to receive a visit and a practical lesson on how the national health system works and, in particular, on the rights and obligations that participants have as immigrants and as general users of the system.
+The participants will visit, accompanied by their trainer, a health centre to receive a visit and a practical

 Preparation: a facility to visit (Health centre, hospital, pharmacy, etc.) will be picked and an appointment will be made in advance.

 Suggestions: